jbreckmckye/electron-auth0-login/README.md

 ### Auth0 setup

-Make sure you have an Auth0 application set up and have whitelisted the following redirect URL:
+Make sure you have an Auth0 application set up for your Electron app (as a 'native' type, not 'machine-to-machine') and have whitelisted the following redirect URL:

 `https://{your-auth0-domain}/mobile`